to create a separate Television Drama department within the Australian

 in the second series.

-Patsy plays the part of rebellious 'Delta' employee Jackie Stewart, an
+Patsy plays the part of rebellious 'Delta' employee Jackie Stuart, an

 expert scientist who also has a proclivity to 'rub people up the wrong way'.
 "She's